 Fossil Fuel Divestment

-- the Fund’s exposure to coal and tar sands oil has been reduced to less than 0.1% of our total portfolio.
-(At the time of the RBF’s first comprehensive analysis of its exposure in April 2014, it was 1.6%.)
+- The Fund’s exposure to coal and tar sands oil has been reduced to less than 0.2 percent of our total portfolio.
+(At the time of the RBF’s first comprehensive analysis of its exposure in April 2014, it was 1.6 percent.)

 - The Fund’s total fossil fuel exposure is estimated to be 1.4 percent.
 (In April 2014, it was 6.6 percent.)*